fatimahere7/fatimahere7/README.md

 - Building Smart Contracts & Web3 Apps
 - Strong grip on **Solidity**, **Foundry**, and Backend APIs
 - Full-stack dev with a love for clean architecture
-- Currently working on Blockchain Dapps
+- Currently working on Blockchain Dapps and integrations of APIs

 <br clear="right"/>